MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/troubleshoot-field-service-solution-health.md

 ### Why it fails

-This rule fails if any of the shipped Field Service SDK message processing steps are deleted.
+This rule fails if any of the out-of-the-box Field Service SDK message processing steps are deleted.

 ### How to fix